cybergarage/puzzledb-go/README.md

 # Roadmap

-PuzzleDB is currently in a technical preview release stage.
-At present, it is in the process of developing and testing a distributed plugin for the upcoming release.
-The development roadmap for PuzzleDB is outlined below.
+PuzzleDB is in a technical preview stage.
+A distributed plugin stack is under active development.
+See roadmap:

 ![doc/img/roadmap](doc/img/roadmap.png)